beginning of content

 Your doctor can diagnose Ross River virus infection by examining you.
 They may also ask you questions about where you live or have recently visited.
 This is to work out if you have a high risk of becoming infected.

 Your doctor will organise a blood test to measure your antibody levels to the virus.
-You’ll need to have 2 blood tests taken.
-First when you’re sick, and another 2 weeks later.
-This allows your levels of antibodies to be compared.
+You'll need to have 2 blood tests: one when you're sick, and another 2 weeks later.
+This is so your doctor can compare your levels of antibodies.

 Ross River virus infection is a notifiable disease.
-This means that if you have Ross River virus infection, the lab has to tell the local public health authority.
-They may ask to talk with you to try and find out where you caught Ross River virus infection.
+This means that if you have Ross River virus infection, the lab must tell the local public health authority.
+They may ask to speak with you to try and find out where you caught the infection.

 How is Ross River virus infection treated?

-Pain relief medicines such as paracetamol and anti-inflammatory medicines (such as ibuprofen) can help ease your symptoms.
+Pain relief medicines such as anti-inflammatory medicines (such as ibuprofen) can help ease your symptoms.

 Can Ross River virus infection be prevented?

 There is no vaccine for Ross River virus, so preventing mosquito bites is important.
-You can protect yourself by doing the following.
+Here are some tips to protect yourself:

-You should try to increase your mosquito bite avoidance measures after intense summertime rain.
-Research has shown that mosquito numbers increase about 2 weeks after a wet weather event.
+Try to take extra steps to avoid mosquito bites after intense summertime rain.
+Research has shown that mosquito numbers rise about 2 weeks after rain.

 Resources and support